Clare Calbraith: Biography

-Calbraith has appeared in many other television series including DCI Banks, Silent Witness, Casualty, Holby City, The Bill, 55 Degrees North and Dr Tricia Summerbee in Heartbeat.
+Calbraith has appeared in many other television series including Vera, DCI Banks, Silent Witness, Casualty, Holby City, The Bill, 55 Degrees North and as Dr Tricia Summerbee in Heartbeat.
 She joined Coronation Street in 2005 for a short time to play Robyn, girlfriend of Martin Platt.
 In 2007, she guest-starred in the Doctor Who audio dramas Urban Myths and Son of the Dragon.
-In 2008 she guest-starred in the Sapphire and Steel audio drama Second Sight and Doctors.
+In 2008, she guest-starred in the Sapphire and Steel audio drama Second Sight and Doctors.
 In 2011, she played Laura Gabriel in the BBC TV series, The Shadow Line.
-From 2011 to 2013 she played Shep in the ITV series Vera.
+From 2012 to 2014, she played Shep in the ITV series Vera.